Nestle shrugs off COVID-19 impact thanks to pet food and health nutrition

-ZURICH (Reuters) - Nestle NESN.S raised its guidance for 2020 organic sales growth to around 3% after beating third-quarter expectations on Wednesday with 4.9% growth driven by strong demand for pet food, coffee and health products.
+ZURICH (Reuters) - Nestle NESN.S raised its guidance for 2020 organic sales growth to around 3% and reaffirmed its ambition to return to mid-single digit growth after strong demand for pet food, coffee and health products boosted quarterly growth.

+Chief Executive Mark Schneider told analysts on a call the new full-year guidance was “cautious” after the world’s biggest food group posted organic growth of 4.9% in the third quarter.

+“It’s very hard to predict where exactly COVID is going to turn next and what the measures are going to be in key markets for us,” he said.
+“With COVID around us, you will see rollercoaster movements here in the numbers going forward.”

 In contrast, French peer Danone DANO.PA announced an extensive review this week that could lead to disposals after its like-for-like sales fell 2.5% in the third quarter.